UT-LCA/ML4Accel-Dataset/fpga_ml_dataset/README.md

 It contains two categories according to the source of programs: HLS_dataset and Verilog_dataset.

 ## HLS_dataset
-It contains C programs and the verilog designs generated from C applications via HLS (high level synthesis).
+This data is based on C programs and the verilog designs generated from C applications via HLS (high level synthesis).
 We refered to [PowerGear](https://github.com/zlinaf/PowerGear) and extended their methods to apply to varities of C benchmark to increase the diversities of verilog designs.
+There are two parts of the data:

+- CSV file
+- Tar ball

+The CSV file contains features and metrics extracted from the various reports.
 Because the size of the generated Verilog designs is very large, we compressed the actual designs in tar balls; you should be able to download them with the below links.

 - Polybench
 It currently contains designs generated for two fpgas: